 Wrap the meat, then chill it

-Cut the twine off after searing, brush the tenderloin with a grainy Dijon mustard, then wrap it in the prosciutto:
+Cut the twine off the seared tenderloin after cooking, brush the tenderloin with a grainy Dijon mustard, then wrap it in the prosciutto:

 Refrigerate for 30 minutes, to chill the meat.
 This will ensure that the beef doesn’t get overcooked later in the oven before the puff pastry on the outside has a chance to brown.

 If you want to make the beef wellington ahead of time, you can stop here and leave the prepped beef in the fridge for up to 6 hours.

 When you’re ready to bake, roll out a sheet of cold puff pastry using a rolling pin on a lightly floured surface, making sure to brush off the excess flour once it’s the proper size.
 Try to do this part quickly so the puff pastry doesn’t warm up to room temperature.
 Just like pie crust, the colder it is when it hits the oven, the flakier it will be.